mitchellh/libxev/README.md

 **Timers, TCP, UDP.** High-level platform-agnostic APIs for interacting with timers, TCP/UDP sockets, and more.

+**Generic Thread Pool (Optional).** You can create a generic thread pool, configure its resource utilization, and use this to perform custom background tasks.
+The thread pool is used by some backends to do non-blocking tasks that don't have reliable non-blocking APIs (such as local file operations with `kqueue`).
+The thread pool can be shared across multiple threads and event loops to optimize resource utilization.

 **Low-level and High-Level API.** The high-level API is platform-agnostic but has some  opinionated behavior and limited flexibility.
 The high-level API is recommended but the low-level API is always an available escape hatch.